Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

 or equivalently:

-where $A$ ($l$) is the cross sectional area (length) of the central wire, $\rho_N$ ($R_N$) is the normal state resistivity (resistance) of the wire and $g^*$ is a dimensionless shape function on the order of unity associated with the BCS density of states and thermal broadening, being approximately zero for $eV_A<\Delta$ when no quasiparticle current is injected.
+where $A$ and $l$ are the cross sectional area and length of the central wire, $G_A^N$ and $G_B^N$ are the normal state local conductances of junctions A and B, $L$ is the distance between the junctions, $\rho_N$ and $R_N$ are the normal state resistivity and resistance of the wire and $g^*$ is a dimensionless shape function on the order of unity associated with the BCS density of states and thermal broadening, being approximately zero for $eV_A<\Delta$ when no quasiparticle current is injected \cite{hubler_charge_2010}.

 The normalization performed in Eq. \ref{eq:HublerModelNorm} is convenient as it accounts for differences in the resistance of the wires, and eliminates the cross sectional area $A$ which is harder to determine than the wire length of $l=\SI{22}{\micro\meter}$ for both devices.
-These normalized data are shown in Fig. \ref{fig:NormCondComp}.
-As expected for charge imbalance, $G_{BA}$ is generally symmetric with respect to $V_A$ and appears only for $V_A>\Delta$.
-In the control device we can observe a quasiparticle conductance over $L\leq \SI{15}{\micro\meter}$ that is clearly suppressed in the bilayer.
-We also note that the resistance of the proximity bilayer ($R^N = \SI{586}{\ohm}$) is slightly larger in the normal state than that of the control ($R^N = \SI{497}{\ohm}$), possibly due to the inclusion of additional defects at the time of deposition which could suppress $T_c$.
+These normalized data are shown in Figs. \ref{fig:NormCondComp}a and \ref{fig:NormCondComp}b, plotted on the same scale to emphasize the difference between the devices.
+As expected for charge imbalance, a signal only appears for $V_A>\Delta$ and the data are generally symmetric with respect to $V_A$ \cite{pethick_relaxation_1979,tinkham_introduction_2004,hubler_charge_2010}.
+In the control device we can observe a nonlocal conductance over $L\leq \SI{15}{\micro\meter}$.
+In the bilayer device, the signal is drastically reduced, being clearly discernible only for $L<\SI{4}{\micro\meter}$.
+A similar suppression was observed in a second device measured at \SI{300}{\milli \kelvin}.

-We can further isolate the energy and length dependence by performing cuts of the data at specific injector voltages, and plot them logarithmically as a function of $L$, as shown in Fig. \ref{fig:LengthComp}.
-In this comparison, the exponential relaxation over an energy dependent length $\lambda_{Q^*}$ is clearly seen in the Al control device, and is generally consistent with previous reports \cite{hubler_charge_2010}.
-Again, we see a near complete suppression of the quasiparticle conductance lengthscale in the bilayer device, being suppressed by over an order of magnitude and within the experimental noise limit beyond $\approx\SI{4}{\micro\meter}$.
+To extract the length dependence of the charge imbalance signal, we can perform cuts of the data at specific injector voltages and plot them logarithmically as a function of $L$ as shown in Figs. \ref{fig:LengthComp}a. and \ref{fig:LengthComp}b.
+Plotted in this manner, the exponential relaxation over an energy dependent length $\lambda_{Q^*}$ is clearly seen in the Al control device in agreement with previous reports \cite{hubler_charge_2010}.
+The signal for the bilayer device is reduced by over an order of magnitude below the control device, and falls below our noise threshold for $L>4$ $\mu$m.

-For quasiparticle injection at energies sufficiently above the gap that a detectable charge imbalance is generated, we can fit the control results to Eq. \ref{eq:HublerModelNorm} to obtain an estimate of $\lambda_{Q^*}$ shown in Fig. \ref{fig:LambdaQStar}.
-Due to the very weak exponential dependence in the bilayer sample, it is not possible to reliably extract $\lambda_{Q^*}$ with the available data, but through comparison between the devices, Eq. \ref{eq:HublerModelNorm} would suggest it may be $\approx\SI{1}{\micro\meter}$ or less.